ISRCTN ISRCTN57165350

 What does the study involve?

-The overall study is divided into two phases.
+The overall study is divided into three phases.
 The first phase includes both focus group interviews and a cross-sectional study in years 2014 and 2015.
 In the cross-sectional study, children are asked to wear a accelerometer for seven days and samples of their saliva and hair are taken.
 Parents and teachers fill in children’s food records and complete a questionnaire.
 The Heads of each preschool also complete a questionnaire.
 The second phase includes applying an intervention in preschools in years 2016 and 2017.
 The content of this intervention is based on what is learned in phase 1.
 At this stage, each preschool is randomly allocated into either the intervention group or the control group.
 Those preschools that are in the intervention group receive the intervention.
 Those preschools that are in the control group operate as usual.
 Assessments are performed in all the preschools before the intervention is introduced and after it has been completed.
 These include comparing the activity levels, dietary habits of all participating children.
+In the third phase, the same children are followed up six years following the initial intervention.
+Data is collected in schools and at home.
+Children wear an accelerometer for seven days and a Firstbeat meter measuring heart rate variability and recovery from stress.
+Children and parents complete questionnaires assessing dietary habits, physical activity and sedentary habits and wellbeing.

 What are the possible benefits and risks of participating?